opensciencegrid/xcache/explanation.md

 #### Arguments
 STASHCP only requires a single argument, the source.
 Every other argument is optional.
 * `-s <source>` : `<source>` is the comma-delimited list of files and/or directories that the user wishes to download.
 The path of a given file will be of the form `user/<username>/public/<path in STASH>`.
 * `-l <location>` : `<location>` is the location within the job directory that the user wishes to download their files/directories to.
 This can only be a single location.
-If the directory does not exist when STASHCP is run, STASHCP will fail.
+If the directory does not exist when STASHCP is run, STASHCP will fail and return 1.
 * `-d` : if this flag is present, print debugging information.
 * `-r` : if this flag is present, download recursively (all subfolders).